-Role Description Coursework Supervised Practice CDR Exam Cosign Required?
-Keywords / Notes Status Completed?
-Passed?
-Dietetic Extern Student enrolled in ACEND accredited In process No No, for Yes Student Dietitian DPD (Didactic Program in Dietetics) and RDN Exam is in process of completing coursework Dietetic Intern Student enrolled in ACEND accredited Completed In process No, for Yes Dietitian Intern DI (Dietetic Internship) and is in process RDN Exam of completing supervised practice ISPP Intern Individual who holds a DPD verification Completed In process No, for Yes ISPP Intern Individualized statement enrolled in a supervised RDN Exam Supervised practice program through ACEND Practice Pathway accredited program Baccalaureate Individual who has completed a Completed No, with no plans No, for Yes Dietetic Technician Graduate, minimum of a Bachelor's degree in a for completing NDTR Exam • Food Service Supervisor Master's ACEND accredited program; may or may Food Service Manager Student not be enrolled in a master's program Dietary Manager Masters Student Registration Individuals who have met the didactic Completed Completed No, for Yes Dietitian Eligible, to and supervised practice requirements to RDN Exam Nutritionist become an write the registration examination for RDN dietitian nutritionist Registration Individuals who have met the didactic Completed Completed No, for Yes Dietetic Technician Eligible, to and supervised practice requirements to NDTR Exam Nutrition Associate become an write the registration examination for Review Review Tray line Supervisor NDTR nutrition and dietetics technician requirements requirements for Food Service Supervisor for NDTR NDTR Food Service Manager Dietary Manager
+Role Description Coursework Status Supervised Practice Completed?
+CDR Exam Passed?
+Cosign Required?
+Keywords / Notes DPD (Didactic Program in Dietetics) and RDN Exam is in process of completing coursework Dietetic Intern Student enrolled in ACEND accredited Completed In process No, for Yes Dietitian Intern DI (Dietetic Internship) and is in process RDN Exam of completing supervised practice ISPP Intern Individual who holds a DPD verification Completed In process No, for Yes ISPP Intern Individualized statement enrolled in a supervised RDN Exam Supervised practice program through ACEND Practice Pathway accredited program Baccalaureate Individual who has completed a Completed No, with no plans No, for Yes Dietetic Technician Graduate, minimum of a Bachelor's degree in a for completing NDTR Exam Food Service Supervisor Master's ACEND accredited program; may or may Food Service Manager Student not be enrolled in a master's program • Dietary Manager Masters Student Registration Individuals who have met the didactic Completed Completed No, for Yes Dietitian Eligible, to and supervised practice requirements to RDN Exam Nutritionist become an write the registration examination for RDN dietitian nutritionist Registration Individuals who have met the didactic Completed Completed No, for Yes Dietetic Technician Eligible, to and supervised practice requirements to NDTR Exam Nutrition Associate become an write the registration examination for Review Review • Tray line Supervisor NDTR nutrition and dietetics technician requirements requirements for Food Service Supervisor for NDTR NDTR Food Service Manager Dietary Manager